 On early and late machines the headstock was different.
-The first model, with six speeds and a maximum of around 840 rpm, had a hardened spindle that ran directly in split bearings formed as part of the headstock casting.
-This combination of hardened steel running in cast iron (partially self-lubricating due to the free graphite found in the latter) is excellent from the wear point of view - and I have yet to find any ML10 with the headstock bearings in poor condition.
+The first model, with six speeds and a maximum of around 840 rpm, had a hardened spindle that ran directly in split bearings formed as part of the cast-iron headstock.
+Of far superior construction to the same system used on all pre-1947 ML1, ML2, ML3, ML4 and "4-inch" Myford lathes (where snapped headstock castings due to over-tightening are common), this combination of hardened steel running in cast iron (partially self-lubricating due to the free graphite found in the latter) is excellent from the wear point of view.
+The writer has yet to find any ML10 with the headstock bearings in poor condition, or the casting damaged by ham-fisted attempts at "adjustment".
 You may be quite confident that this design principle is correct - tens of thousands of American South Bend (and other makes) have been constructed in this way - and are still going strong.
 The bearings on the ML10 were split on one side only and provided with a clamping screw; the space between each split was filled with a thick shim to provide a firm surface onto which the top cap could be pulled down.
-If the headstock bearings appear to be in correct adjustment it is important not to fiddle with them; simply ensure that they receive regular lubrication - and under no circumstances remove the shims.
+If the headstock bearings appear to be in correct adjustment, it's important not to fiddle with them; simply ensure that they receive regular lubrication - and under no circumstances remove the shims.
 It is possible to vary the speed range of an ML10 by changing the size of the electric-motor pulley, but do bear in mind that the maximum recommended speed of a plain-bearing ML10 is 1280 rpm.
-Later machines, produced from January 18th, 1978, (from machine V137261) were fitted with grease-lubricated roller-bearing headstocks that, although provided by the factory with the same speed range as the earlier machine, can easily and safely be adapted by their owners to run as fast as the later "Speed 10" version (see below for details).
+Later machines, produced from January 18th, 1978, (from machine V137261) were fitted with grease-lubricated roller-bearing headstocks that, although provided by the factory with the same speed range as the earlier machine, can easily and safely be modified to run as fast as the later "Speed 10" version (see below for details).

 ML10 Changewheels, Screwcutting and Metric Conversions:

 Available in both full metric and imperial versions each had compound-slide feed screws, micrometer dials and the leadscrew to the correct specification.
-To convert an imperial machine to metric screwcutting required only two 21t changewheels in addition to the normal set (it was not necessary to change the leadscrew) - while to convert the rest of the lathe to a metric specification (or the other way round) needed only the substitution of the correct cross and top-slide feed screws, nuts and micrometer dials.
+To convert an imperial machine to give basic metric screwcutting required only two 21t changewheels, though to obtain a complete range of pitches it was also necessary to have the following gears: 27t, 33t, 36t, 39t, 42t, 48t, 50t and 80t.
+The standard set of changewheels supplied with the lathe comprised:: 20t, 25T, 30t, 32t, 35t, 40t, 45t, 50t, 60t, 65t and 70t.
+To convert the rest of the lathe to a metric specification (or the other way round) needed only the substitution of the correct cross and top-slide feed screws, nuts and micrometer dials.
 The lack of a tumble reverse meant that a reversing stud (mounted behind the spindle in a slotted bracket) was necessary to cut left-hand threads; the changewheels and their mounting studs, fastened to a simple, single-slot banjo, were identical to those on the ML7.
 The imperial leadscrew pitch was the same as the 7 Series lathes (eight threads per inch) and was available fitted with an optional and very useful dog-clutch that allowed the leadscrew drive to be instantly engaged and disengaged.
 On imperial machines from Serial No. V144354 the diameter of the threaded side of the leadscrew was increased from 5/16" BSF to 3/8" BSF with the same increase on metric versions from V144464.